NWRA highlights 2019 as a banner year for waste and recycling

 - USMCA Trade Agreement - The House of Representatives passed the United States-Mexico-Canada Agreement (USMCA) supported by NWRA.
 Senate passage is expected in January.

-- National "Move Over" - NWRA Chairman Ben Harvey provided testimony on behalf of the association to the House Transportation & Infrastructure Committee's Highways and Transit Subcommittee for their hearing on "Every Life Counts: Improving the Safety of our Nation's Roadways."
+- National "Move Over" - NWRA Chairman Ben Harvey provided on behalf of the association to the House Transportation & Infrastructure Committee's Highways and Transit Subcommittee for their hearing on "Every Life Counts: Improving the Safety of our Nation's Roadways."
 Federal legislation aimed at reducing roadside deaths and establishing a public safety program to raise awareness of "Move Over" laws was introduced in the House and Senate.

 - Slow Down to Get Around - SDTGA was signed into law in Minnesota and California.
 Thanks to the hard work of our chapters, these laws now cover our industry in 30 states.